 - When you’re craving classic southern flavors, Slow-Cooker Collard Greens makes a delicious and easy side.

-- Mashed Potatoes Gratin is a simple yet indulgent twist on a classic.
+- Crockpot Mashed Potatoes are an easy twist on a classic.

 - If you’re looking for a main dish, these Ninja Foodi Grill Chicken Thighs are an easy recipe that the family will beg you for again and again.